matt4biz/oak/README.md

 Note that the commands in the `.oakrc` file do not leave result variables or a "last x" value.

+TODO - fix the RC file so it has both options and commands sections (or use YAML or JSON, e.g., `.oak.yml`).

 ## To do
 Here are a few possible enhancements:

 - add a few missing trig functions (e.g. acos, tanh)
+- fix the RC file so it has sections (or use YAML)
 - vector operations
 - string functions (really?)
 - statistical functions, similar to the HP 11c